 Padilla Bay National Estuarine Research Reserve provides middle and high school teacher professional development workshops around climate science, ocean acidification, and data literacy.
-We have completed 3 of our 4 planned workshops, and have reached approximately 42 teachers.

 The workshops were developed in collaboration with UC Berkeley-Lawrence Hall of Science and are based on a 12 week pre-service teacher course called Advancing Climate Literacy through investment in In-Service and Pre-Service Science Educators (ACLIPSE).
 It complements the middle school curriculum in the GEMS series, Ocean Sciences Sequence.